mratingittar/Skalm/README.md

   If something gets too messed up you can simply delete the file and Skälm will simply generate a new one.

 Some caveats:
+- The game only works on Windows, due to some OS-specific APIs.
 - Don't resize the console window, or you'll have to restart the game.
 - There is a slight risk of being softlocked if you are unlucky with key placements.
 Take care when planning your route.
 - The game is not very balanced due to time constraints.